 NTA, the regulator for the telecommunication sector of Nepal has notified people to be aware of scam calls.
-Recently, People have received multiple one ring missed calls from unknown numbers abroad.
-Fearful of scams, people complained those numbers to telecom operators and NTA itself.
-Such one ring missed calls is also named as Wangiri scam.
+Recently, People have received multiple one-ring missed calls from unknown numbers abroad.
+Fearful of scams, people complained about those numbers to telecom operators and NTA itself.
+Such one-ring missed call is also named as Wangiri scam.

-Such missed calls not only disturbs people repeatedly but also when replied will put people in trouble.
+Such missed calls not only disturb people repeatedly but will also put people in trouble, when replied to.
 Find out more information below and how to avoid the trouble.

 This sort of scam is done by some group of people, to earn some money out of the long-distance callback amount.
 Similarly, some may call you for some lottery winning or some other fake things.

 Such numbers are generally from foreign countries, which could be in any part of the world.

 Such scam missed calls also happened before in our country.
 At that time, the calls were mainly from Tunisia with a +21 code.
 Then the operators issued a public notice to the people not to fall prey to the scam.